openMF/community-ai/README.md

-# Mifos Web-App Chatbot
+# Mifos Chatbot

 ## Project Overview

-The Mifos Web-App Chatbot is a cutting-edge project exploring the use of generative AI to enhance community support mechanisms for implementers and adopters of Mifos and Fineract.
+The Mifos Chatbot is a cutting-edge project exploring the use of generative AI to enhance community support mechanisms for implementers and adopters of Mifos and Fineract.
 As the Mifos community has grown, so has the complexity of its applications.
 This chatbot aims to provide swift, accurate support to users, especially those new to the projects.

 ### Background